 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.

-The school / College Whistle Blowing policy is located on the website, in the staffroom and on the admin computer system.
+The school's Whistle Blowing policy is located on the school website and is on the safeguarding board in the school staffroom.